 Volunteer in Turkey

-Interested in volunteering in Europe and experience living in a different culture?
+Are you interested in volunteering in Europe and want to experience living in a different culture?
 Turkey is a huge country and where you go really depends on the organisation and project you join.
 A lot of conservation initiatives are located in Belek whist there are also projects running in places like Yenisakran, a small town close to the Aegean Sea.
-Special female empowerment programs helping women into work are run in places like Biga and Istanbul which are very rewarding.
+Some worthwhile community programs helping women into work are run in places like Biga and Istanbul which are very rewarding.

 Top Reasons to Volunteer in Turkey